-

 Song on several occasions.
 At the same time, he undertook expeditions against other minor states.

-This changed by the middle of the period, as Lu's main rival, Qi, grew increasingly dominant.
+Qi, grew increasingly dominant.
 Although a Qi invasion was defeated in the Battle of

 Changshao in 684 BC, Lu would never regain the upper hand against his neighbour.
-Meanwhile, the power of the dukes of Lu was eventually undermined by the powerful feudal clans of Jisun (季孫), Mengsun (孟孫), and Shusun (叔孫) (called the
+Meanwhile, the power of the dukes of Lu was eventually undermined by the powerful feudal clans of Jisun (ๅญฃๅญซ), Mengsun (ๅญๅญซ), and Shusun (ๅๅญซ) (called the

 Three Huan because they were descendants of